aws-samples/amazon-translate-enterprise-translation-solution/README.md

 - Select the stack and choose <b>Delete</b> stack.

 Your stack might take some time to be deleted.
 You can track its progress on the Events tab.
 When the deletion is complete, the stack status changes from <i>DELETE_IN_PROGRESS</i> to <i>DELETE_COMPLETE</i>.
 It then disappears from the list.

-<h3>Conclusion</h3>

-In this post, we demonstrated how easy it is to perform real-time translation, upload custom terminology files, and do custom translation in Amazon Translate using its native APIs, and created a solution to support customization with API Gateway.

-You can extend the solution with customizations that are relevant to your business requirements.
-For instance, you can provide additional functionality like [Active Custom Translation](https://docs.aws.amazon.com/translate/latest/dg/customizing-translations-parallel-data.html) using parallel data via another API key, or create a caching layer to work with this solution to further reduce the cost of translations and serve frequently accessed translations from a cache.
-You can even introduce API throttling and rate limiting by taking advantage of API Gateway features.
-The possibilities are endless, and we would love to hear how you take this solution to the next level for your organization.

-For more information about Amazon Translate, visit [Amazon Translate resources](https://aws.amazon.com/translate/resources/?amazon-translate.sort-by=item.additionalFields.postDateTime&amazon-translate.sort-order=desc) to find video resources and blog posts, and also refer to [Amazon Translate FAQs](https://aws.amazon.com/translate/faqs/).
-If you’re new to Amazon Translate, try it out using the [Free Tier](https://aws.amazon.com/translate/pricing/), which offers 2 million characters per month for free for the first 12 months, starting from your first translation request.

 ## Security